mbridak/CloudLogPyCAT/README.md

 ![cloud cat](https://github.com/mbridak/CloudLogPyCAT/raw/master/pic/cloudcat.png)

-Python client to query the [flrig's](http://w1hkj.com/files/flrig/) XmlRPC interface and report radio frequency/mode to CloudLog
+Python client to query the CAT interface and report radio frequency/mode to CloudLog

 Written in Python3, using QT5.
 Either run from source, or if your running Linux, download the binary [here](https://github.com/mbridak/CloudLogPyCAT/releases/download/21.5.14/CloudLogPyCAT)